 As a resident in an ACGME-accredited Family Medicine program, you are eligible to take the annual In-Training Examination (ITE).
 The purpose of the ITE is to provide an assessment of your progress in acquiring the knowledge you need to be a family physician.
 This also provides your residency program with comparative data about how the program as a whole is meeting these educational goals.
-The ITE is administered in an online format during the last full week of October each year.
+The ITE is administered in an online format in late October each year.

 In-Training Examination Format